Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Transitioning an MLflow Model's Stage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Over the course of the model's lifecycle, a model evolves-from development to staging to production.
+Over the course of the model's lifecycle, a model evolves - from development to staging to production.
 You can transition a registered model to one of the stages: Staging, Production, or Archived.

 .. code-block:: python